intel/neural-compressor/examples/pytorch/image_recognition/se_resnext/README.md

             -t
   ```

-Examples of enabling iLiT
+Examples of enabling Intel® Low Precision Optimization Tool
 =========================

-This is a tutorial of how to enable SE_ResNext model with iLiT.
+This is a tutorial of how to enable SE_ResNext model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports three usages:
+Intel® Low Precision Optimization Tool supports three usages:

 1. User only provide fp32 "model", and configure calibration dataset, evaluation dataset and metric in model-specific yaml config file.